Amritlal Ojha

-Life sketch

-Birth and early life
+Early life

-Amritlal was born in 1890 at Anjar to Laljee Ojha.
+Amritlal was born on June 22, 1890 at Anjar to Laljee Ojha.
 He belonged to the Gujarati family of Brahmin caste.
 They were known as 'Lotani' family of Anjar, Kutch.
 He obtained his education first at a native school and subsequently at Morvi.
 Early in life he tried several jobs even as a teacher in Anjar.
 He later worked under a Parsi railway contractor with his father, when in 1905, Nagda to Mathura railway lines were opened.
 Here they came in close contact with various Mistri railway contractors, who also belonged to Anjar, Kutch.
 Some of them invited them to Jharia after completion of railway lines in 1908.

-Career at Jharia coalfields
+Career

 Amritlal's father came to Jharia in the year 1908 and joined Mistri Khimjee Moljee & Company's Joyrampur Colliery.
 The owner was Khimee Moolji Jethwa of Anjar from Mistri community of Kutch.
 Sometimes later he called Amritlal also to Jharia and arranged a job for him at Mistri Khengarji Trikoo & Son's Khas Joyrampur colliery at a salary of Rs 31/- per month, which was raised to Rs.
 70/- very soon looking into his competence.